getbouncer/apidocs/card_verify_ios_integration.md

     }

     func userDidScanSameCard(_ viewController: VerifyCardViewController, card scannedCard: PaymentCard) {
-	// The user scanned a card that has the last4 that matches the last4 that you
+	// The user scanned a card that has the last4 that matches the card on file
-	// passed in and it passed our integrity checks, let the transaction proceed

-	// pass the encryped payload returned by CardVerify to the server to double check the
+	// the encrypted payload is returned to client to pass back to server.
-	// transaction
-	guard let encryptedPayload = scannedCard.encryptedPayload else {
+	// the payload can be exchanged with Bouncer server for fraudCheck token. guard let encryptedPayload = scannedCard.encryptedPayload else {
             return
         }